MicrosoftDocs/appcenter-docs/vs-mobile-center-docs/sdk/push/push-callbacks.md

-It is possible to subscribe to push notifications received in the foreground with the event `Push.PushNotificationReceived`.
-The event argument type, `PushNotificationReceivedEventArgs`, contains the relevant data associated with the notification.
-The following code sample intercepts and print push notifications received in the foreground.
+You can subscribe to the event `Push.PushNotificationReceived` to be notified whenever a push notification is received in the foreground or a background push notification has been clicked by the user.

 ```csharp
 // This should come before MobileCenter.Start() is called